-Whistleblower Policy
+Whistleblowing Policy

-Webjet encourages all employees to report any allegations of misconduct by any employee and/or failures by Webjet to honour its obligations, both legal and ethical, or to comply with its values.
-Employees are able to use a separate third-party website to ensure confidentiality of reporting.
+Webjet encourages all Directors, employees, contractors and others working at Webjet to report any allegations of misconduct by any team member and/or failures by Webjet to honour its obligations, both legal and ethical, or to comply with its values.
+Webjet team members are able to use a separate third-party website to ensure confidentiality of reporting.
 All allegations of misconduct are taken seriously by the Board and senior management.
-During the year, the Company had one allegation of misconduct which was reviewed and closed.
-Resulting actions from the investigation included a written warning, additional training for impacted staff as well as the broader organisation, and a plan to upgrade the Human Resources function to provide additional support in the region.
-Details of the Company's policy are set out in the Webjet Whistleblower Policy as well as the Corporate Social Responsibility (CSR) Statement.
+Details of the Company's policy are set out in Webjet's Whistleblowing Policy.

-Anti-bribery and Corruption Policy
+Anti-bribery, fraud and corruption

-Information regarding Webjet's commitment to conducting its business fairly, honestly and efficiently is set out in the Webjet Corporate Social Responsibility (CSR) Statement.
-Key policies on business conduct are also set out in the Webjet Group Code of Conduct.
+Webjet requires all its people to comply with applicable anti-bribery and corruption laws.
+Information regarding Webjet's commitment to conducting its business fairly, honestly and efficiently and the Company's key policies on business conduct are set out in the Code of Conduct and Webjet's Anti-Fraud and Corruption Policy.